A Practical Mode System for Recursive Definitions: Introduction

-Until recently, the static check used by OCaml to reject vicious recursive definitions relied on a syntactic/grammatical description.
-While we believe that the check as originally defined was correct, it proved fragile and difficult to maintain as the language evolved and new features interacted with recursive definitions.
-Over the years, several bugs were found where the check was unduly lenient.
-In conjunction with OCaml's efficient compilation scheme for recursive definitions~\citep{hirschowitz-compilation-2009}, this leniency resulted in memory safety violations, and led to segmentation faults.
+Before the work described in this paper, OCaml took an approach similar to \Fsharp{}'s (although somewhat more precise, and based on OCaml's existing eager semantics rather than a translation into thunks), checking for vicious recursive definitions via syntactic analysis of an intermediate representation of programs.
+We believe OCaml's check as originally defined\footnote{\url{https://ocaml.org/releases/4.05/htmlman/extn.html\#sec217}} was correct, but it proved fragile and difficult to maintain as the language evolved and new features interacted with recursive definitions.
+Over the years, several bugs were found where the check was unduly lenient (\S\ref{section:issues-with-the-previous-check}).
+In conjunction with OCaml's efficient compilation scheme for recursive definitions~\citep{hirschowitz-compilation-2009}, this leniency resulted in memory safety violations, and led to segmentation faults when definitions that accessed recursively-defined objects before they were initialized were allowed through undetected.

-Seeking to address these problems, we designed and implemented a new check for recursive definition safety based on a novel static analysis, formulated as a simple type system (which we have proved sound with respect to an existing operational semantics~\cite{dynamic-semantics-2008}), and implemented as part of OCaml's type-checking phase.
-Our implementation was merged into the OCaml distribution in August 2018.